guildai/guild.ai/pages/cheatsheet.md

 ## Guild File - Basic

 Use the template below to get started with a basic Guild file.
-For other examples and detailed code snippets, see [Create a Guild File - Examples](/howto/create-guildfile.md#examples).
-For general documentation on Guild files see, [Guild Files](/guildfiles.md).
+For other examples and detailed code snippets, see TODO.
+For general documentation on Guild files see, [Guild Files](/guildfile.md).

 TODO: This "cheathsheet" project is breathtakingly long.
 It's not even a completely annotated example.
 I'm not sure what approach to